 By Captain Stephen Rhodes

-Having myself owned a classic 13-foot Boston Whaler as a teenager, since becoming a father it has been my dream to restore a Whaler for my own sons (ages 12 and 13) as they enter their teenage years.
+Having myself owned a classic 13-foot Boston Whaler as a teenager, since becoming a father it has been my dream to restore a Whaler for my own sons as they enter their teenage years.
 Our offshore boat is a custom 35 Henriques Express, Legacy.
 Like many other offshore fishermen, I wanted an inshore boat for flats fishing, tubing, water skiing and other adventures that are not feasible on a twin diesel sportfisherman.
 Beyond the fishing and boating applications, I knew from experience the many lessons that restoring a boat can impart to the boys.

 I bought my own Whaler back in the early 1980s.
-The boat was paid for from hard work on clam boats and laboring long hours on open and charter boats.
-Starting at the age of 13, I earned money working as a mate on my father’s charter boat and my uncle’s 65-foot party fishing boat to pay for my 13 Whaler.
+The boat had been paid for from hard work on clam boats and laboring long hours on open and charter boats.
+Starting at the age of 13, I earned money working as a mate on my father’s charter boat.
+And my uncle’s 65-foot party fishing boat to pay for my 13 Whaler.
 In part from the amount of spray coming over the rails, we named the boat the Soak N Wet.
 I fully expected my sons to work on restoring the Whaler to “earn” the boat and learn all about its systems and electronics as we installed them.
 And that chore is a heck of a lot easier than culling clams in the middle of winter in the Northeast.